Home is where the heart is, they say.

 Enter your information below to get an idea bank of 110 ways that your home can influence your mood and energy through your 5 senses.

-Your five senses give your body information about the outside world, and your body responds with tension or relaxation.
-As you dive into today’s free PDF download, notice which ideas are calming to you, and which ones are not.
+As you dive into today’s free PDF download, notice which of the 110 ideas are calming to you, and which ones are not.
 Which sensory experiences energize you or help you to focus?

-Use the idea bank as a starting point for getting intentional about the types of messages that you send your body, especially when you're trying to get some R&R at home sweet home.
+Use the idea bank as a starting point for getting intentional about the types of messages that you send your body with your surroundings, especially when you're trying to get some R&R at home sweet home.
+Use this freebie to actually be intentional when you redecorate this season!

 Wishing you a cozy, calm, and healthy home,